 ABSTRACT

-Soils of Sudan Savannah faces severe degradation that threaten the soil ability to store soil organic carbon, the impact of tree litter on soil carbon stock and carbon sequestration is essential for enhancing soil fertility, mitigating climate change effects, and sustaining agricultural productivity, Thus, field experiment was carried out in farmers’ farm near Biliya Sanda Gate, Usmanu Danfodiyo University, Sokoto to investigate the contribution of tree canopy litter to soil carbon stock and carbon sequestration rate per year.
+Soils of Sudan Savannah faces severe degradation that threaten the soil ability to store soil organic carbon.
+The impact of tree litter on soil carbon stock and carbon sequestration is essential for enhancing soil fertility, mitigating climate change effects, and sustaining agricultural productivity.
+Thus, on-farm field experiment was conducted near Biliya Sanda Gate, Usmanu Danfodiyo University, Sokoto, to investigate the contribution of tree canopy litter to soil carbon stock and carbon sequestration rate per year.
 The experiment was laid out in a Randomized Complete Block Design (RCBD) involving three treatments (Vachellia nilotica, Azadirachta indica, and open cultivated area).
 Soil samples were collected, prepared and analyzed for selected soil properties (Bulk density, pH and organic carbon) and soil carbon stocks and sequestration were computed using standard procedures.
-Data obtained were subjected to Analysis of Variance (ANOVA) and Least Significant Difference (LSD) test was used to separate the means.
+Data obtained was subjected to Analysis of Variance (ANOVA) and Least Significant Difference (LSD) test was used to separate significant means.
 Results showed that the treatments under the tree canopy significantly improved soil properties (Bulk density, pH and organic carbon), soil carbon stock and carbon sequestration rate than the open cultivated area.
 The soil carbon sequestration rate of the area in increasing order of the treatments was A. indica (29.03 t C ha-1 yr-1), followed by V. nilotica (20.19 t C ha-1 yr-1), and lastly the open area with the least carbon sequestration rate (11.10 t C ha-1 yr-1).
 The use of tree canopy in enhancing soil properties and carbon sequestration should be encouraged in the study area as the results reinforce the role of agroforestry systems in achieving Sustainable Development Goals (SDGs) related to climate action (SDG 13) and sustainable land use (SDG 15).

 Key word: A. indica, Carbon stock, Carbon sequestration, Tree litter, V. nilotica